peterpolidoro/ModularServer/examples/MinimalDevice/README.md

 ```

 To reset the serial number to the default value, use the
-setValueToDefault property method.
+setValueToDefault property function.

-Callbacks are methods that take no parameters and return null.
+Callbacks are functions that take no parameters and return null.
 They
-can be used like methods or called from interrupts.
+can be used like functions or called from interrupts.

 Example Callback: